claytron/what-the-tmux/slides.md

 bind -T copy-mode-vi Escape send-keys -X cancel
 ```

-???
-- Normally kicked out of where you were
+Normally kicked out of copy mode, these help avoid that and retain position

-- This retains position
-- Also some vi style keys to make things easier
+Also, some vi style keys to make things easier

 ---
 class: middle, left